thisisbliss/auto_backup_drupal_config/README.md

 ## Revision History

 ### 0.1.0-Beta
-Initial Release, working with Platform.sh and Drupal (not Multisite)
+- Initial Release, working with Platform.sh and Drupal (not Multisite)

+### dev-main (latest changes)
+- send a test google chat message with parameter test_google_chat

 ## Copyright 2024 Bliss Digital Ltd
 This program is free software: you can redistribute it and/or modify